MicrosoftDocs/azure-docs/articles/sql-database/sql-database-auto-failover-group.md

 Permissions for a failover group are managed via [role-based access control (RBAC)](../role-based-access-control/overview.md).
 The [SQL Server Contributor](../role-based-access-control/built-in-roles.md#sql-server-contributor) role has all the necessary permissions to manage failover groups.

 ### Create failover group
 To create a failover group, you need RBAC write access to both the primary and secondary servers, and to all databases in the failover group.
-For a managed instance, you need RBAC write access to both the primary and secondary server, but permissions on individual databases are not relevant since individual managed instance databases cannot be added to or removed from a failover group.
+For a managed instance, you need RBAC write access to both the primary and secondary managed instance, but permissions on individual databases are not relevant since individual managed instance databases cannot be added to or removed from a failover group.

 ### Update a failover group
 To update a failover group, you need RBAC write access to the failover group, and all databases on the current primary server or managed instance.

-### Fail over a failover group
+### Failover a failover group
 To fail over a failover group, you need RBAC write access to the failover group on the new primary server or managed instance.

 ## Best practices of using failover groups with single databases and elastic pools